L4CTOSE/Backdoor-AI/README.md

 Red/Orange Buttons = Close the Window <br>
 White Button = Open the Web Browser <br>
 Buttons = Pre-made Scripts by me <br>
+This project is basically designed to be as idiot-proof as possible <br>

 # Warning
 The bookmarklet will CLOSE automatically as a safety precaution against reverse engineering attempts <br>